Meet the Board

 She has been a member of Union Aid Abroad – APHEDA since 2011, and was instrumental in reviving the Brisbane Activists Group in 2012.
 Since its resurgence, the Brisbane Group has raised over $50,000.
 Michelle was privileged to participate in a study tour to the Thai-Myanmar Border, which contributed to her drive for the Brisbane Group’s activities and membership.

-Michael Wright – Committee Member
+Michael Wright – Board Member

 Michael is the National Assistant Secretary and Legal Officer for the Electrical Trades Union (ETU) of Australia.
 He has worked closely with Union Aid Abroad – APHEDA on its asbestos campaign in Southeast Asia.
 He travelled with the Union Aid Abroad – APHEDA delegation through Vietnam and Indonesia in 2018.
 More recently, Michael has led the ETU’s efforts in Fiji, providing technical assistance to the Construction, Energy and Timber Workers’ Union of Fiji.